cado-security/product-help/docs/cado-response/discovery-import/m365-logs.md

 ---
-title: Microsoft SaaS logs
+title: Microsoft 365 and Entra ID
 hide_title: true
 sidebar_position: 10
 ---

-# Microsoft 365 and Entra ID Logs
+# How to import Microsoft 365 and Entra ID logs

-### Introduction
+## Introduction

 The Cado platform supports acquisition and processing of the following Microsoft 365 and Entra ID logs: